 I started ordering monthly through the club, then I’d have to put in other orders for more stuff.
 I thought I could do my card thing without needing a lot of stamps.
 Silly me.
 My daughter found a sign that said “It always starts with just one stamp.”
 Ain’t that the truth!
 I have cabinets full of stamps, and other cabinets full of paper of every color, and then there are the inks, and the markers, and the punches.
 I’m telling you, it is addicting.

 But here is the real reason I love it.
 I can give what I make to others, and they always appreciate receiving it.
 Unlike crocheted blankets, you can only give your kids so many before they yell Uncle.
 And cross stitch is beautiful, and I have a lot of wonderful pieces hanging in my home, but I’ve run out of room to hang any more.
 But cards, there is always a reason to give a card to someone.
 Birthdays at least once a year.
 Anniversary’s and graduations that come around.
 The wedding you were invited to.
 The Thank You we all should say more often.
 The Sympathy for those who have left us and the Get Well for those under the weather.
 The more cards you need to make the more opportunity you have to be creative.

-I joined Stampin’ Up as a demonstrator this spring and am proud to be part of Brian King’s downline as well as the Stampin Pretty Pals under Mary Fish.
-I learned so much about the products and uses, the promotions and great all around stamping info that I’ll be sharing with you all as we go along.
+I joined Stampin’ Up as a demonstrator in 2013 and I am proud to be part of Brian King’s InKing Royalty Team as well as the Stampin Pretty Pals under Mary Fish.
+I learned so much about the products and uses, the promotions, and great all-around stamping info that I’ll be sharing with you all as we go along.

-Creativity breeds creativity in my world so please stop back or sign up to get posts from me in your email.
-You can also contact me StampingWithAverysOwlery@gmail.com.
+Creativity breeds creativity in my world so please stop back or sign up to Lynn@AverysOwlery.com.
 The Owlery is waiting!!